torresvictor100/liferay-portal/modules/test/poshi/poshi-properties.markdown

 Sets a boolean that determines whether BrowserMob Proxy is enabled.
 The proxy can be configured with `com.liferay.poshi.runner.util.ProxyUtil`.

+### proxy.server.port

+Sets the port number assigned to the BrowserMob Proxy server.

 ### save.screenshot

 Sets a boolean for whether a screenshot is saved when tests fail.